bnielsen1965/machine_learning-js/README.md

                  \-------------------------------------------/
 ```

-This simple neuron design is easily implemented in a Javascript module...
+This simple neuron design is easily implemented in the *neuron.mjs* Javascript module...

 *neuron.mjs*
 ```javascript